BrodaNoel/devseverywhere/README.md

 * Code!

 > Note: You'll find more information in `EnvironmentDocumentation.md` file.

+# Implementing
+If you want to implement this site with your own configurations, cards, ApiKeys, etc, just edit the `src/config/index.jsx` file.
+Everything should work fine...
+At least, that's what I'm trying.

 # Pending things
 Check the [issues tab](https://github.com/BrodaNoel/devseverywhere/issues) to see what's coming.